5 Step-Lazy Investors Asset Allocation Guide

 How to reach $787 355 by retirement?

 It’s not enough to transfer money into an investment account.
 You have to diversify your investment dollars among stock and bond investments.
-The stock investments must be invested in your home country and internationally, for the greatest diversification benefit.
+The stock investments should be invested in your home country and internationally, for the greatest diversification benefit.

 Following is the monthly amount you need to invest each month, assuming a 7% annualized return, in order to have $787,355 at retirement age 66.